MEM Ministry Video Playlist

 Ministry efforts are taking place in Villa Nueva, near Pailón, and in a more recent economic development project, Hacienda Verde, near San José de Chiquitos.
 The help offered comes in various forms.

 Pastoral leadership is vital to establishing healthy churches.
 Bible studies and singing evenings provide spiritual encouragement.
 Personal counselling and mentoring help with specific needs.

 Education plays a big part in helping an academically impoverished group.
 MEM’s work with the national Ministry of Education has resulted in schools it administers being recognized by the government.
-Currently, the Unidad Educativa school in Villa Nueva has around 150 students, and in total over 300 children and young people, mostly from Low German Mennonite backgrounds are enrolled.
+Currently, the Unidad Educativa school in Villa Nueva has around 170 students and the Unidad Educativa Brillante school in Hacienda Verde has around 65 students.
+In total over 300 children and young people, mostly from Low German Mennonite backgrounds are enrolled in government recognized schools.
 An adult learning program has resulted in several parents of students graduating with their high school equivalency.
+Already education is paying off as a number of formers students of the Villa Nueva school are on the teaching staff at these schools.

 Spanish Bolivia Ministry